The delivery test: is this a Chou draft?

 Chou's value is entirely conditional on one thing.
 Is there a single hero on the enemy team your team cannot reach without him?
 If the answer is yes, he is the right pick.
-If the answer is no, you are locking a fighter with mediocre sustained damage and no teamfight presence, and your slot would be better spent on Paquito, Yu Zhong, or Lapu-Lapu.
+If the answer is no, you are locking a fighter with mediocre sustained damage and no teamfight presence, and your slot would be better spent on Paquito, Yu Zhong, Lapu-Lapu, or Cici.

-The drafts where Chou actually delivers are ones where the enemy has a vulnerable hypercarry: Beatrix, Ixia, Cecilion, Pharsa, Chang'e, or any marksman without a built-in escape.
+The drafts where Chou actually delivers are ones where the enemy has a vulnerable hypercarry: Beatrix, Ixia, Cecilion, Pharsa, Chang'e, Layla, or any marksman without a built-in dash.
 Pick him when you can name the person you plan to kick before the draft screen closes.
 Pick him when your team has follow-up burst (a Lancelot, Gusion, or Kadita who can delete the delivery in 1.5 seconds).
 Pick him when you have Flicker available and the enemy roster lacks Purify.

 If you cannot name who you plan to kick, Chou is not the right pick.